Karla Stephens-Tolstoy

-Karla Stephens-Tolstoy (born December 30, 1969) is the co-founder and CEO of Stand Up Speak Up Apparel and the former CEO of Vodafone Czech Republic (formerly Oskar Mobil a.s.).
+Karla D. Stephens-Tolstoy (Толста́я; born December 30, 1969) is the co-founder and CEO of Stand Up Speak Up Apparel and the former CEO of Vodafone Czech Republic (formerly Oskar Mobil a.s.).

 Early life

 Stephens was born in Winnipeg, Manitoba.
 Her father, Antony "Tony" Stephens served as president of Morguard Investments Ltd., Morguard Investments and Morguard Financial and was President of the Lake of the Woods Water Sustainability Foundation since its founding in 2004.
 Her mother, Nancy Stephens was the daughter of prominent Manitoban businessman, Jack Bulman, and sister of W. John A. Bulman; she was a homemaker.
 Stephens was the youngest of three daughters.
 The family relocated to metro Toronto in 1972 and the Stephens sisters attended Richview Collegiate Institute in Etobicoke.
 Following graduation, Stephens pursued her degree at McMaster University in Hamilton, majoring in English Literature and later earned a postgraduate diploma in Asian Marketing at Humber College in Toronto.